 Chapter 333 FS Airport Zoning - Suggested Regulation Revision Checklist

 House Bill 7061 – Transportation

-The amended Chapter 333, FS includes a continuing statutory requirement for submittal, to the ASO, of airport zoning permit applications and amended airport zoning regulations.
+The amended Chapter 333, FS includes a continuing statutory requirement for submittal, to the AO, of airport zoning permit applications and amended airport zoning regulations.
 In addition, Section 333.03(1)(b), FS, requires that a political subdivision, which controls an airport, and another political subdivision, which has land underlying a surface of the airport, to enter into an interlocal agreement or joint airport zoning board to adopt, administer, enforce and amend airport zoning regulations.

 See section Programs & Services / Airport and Airspace Protection and Zoning of the website for articles on Requirements for submitting Airport Zoning Permit Applications, Amended Airport Zoning Regulations, and Regulations for Lands underlying airport surfaces.
-These articles will explain how and when, in accordance with the current Chapter 333, FS, political subdivisions are required to submit airport zoning permit applications and amended airport zoning regulations to the ASO.
+These articles will explain how and when, in accordance with the current Chapter 333, FS, political subdivisions are required to submit airport zoning permit applications and amended airport zoning regulations to the AO.

 A significant continuing requirement is the obligation, regarding lands underlying airport surfaces, when one of two or more adjacent political subdivisions have land which underlies a Part 77 surface of an adjacent airport, to enter into either an interlocal agreement or joint zoning board.
 Recent experience has shown that numerous political subdivisions are not complying with the requirements of Chapter 333, FS, and such failure may compromise, halt or delay their airport zoning permit application process

 Greg Jones, Airspace and Land Use Manager, FDOT AO

 Unmanned Aircraft Systems (UAS)